Pritam-Git6E/test/README.md

-first Project of semester 5 ;
+First Project of semester 5 ;
 also testing Github